The Sikorsky Entrepreneurial Challenge

 Yes, a 5 page business summary that conforms to the requirements outlined in the Entrepreneurial Challenge Application Kit is the requirement for the first round application.
 It is the intent of the Entrepreneurial Challenge to locate cutting edge products with a substantiated business plan, so emphasis in both the first and final judging round is placed on the team’s understanding of the technology/product and commercialization strategy.
 No formal business plan will be evaluated by the judging panel.

-- My product applies to one of the Challenge Questions, but my business is based away from the New England area.
+- My product applies to one of the Focus Areas, but my business is based away from the New England area.
 Do I have to be willing to relocate?

 No, relocation is not required.
 It is however suggested and considered valuable to have at least part of your team in Stamford, Connecticut.
 Relocating allows the contestant to derive the most benefit from the collaboration, given the close proximity to Sikorsky world headquarters.
 Moving to Connecticut also provides access to the Northeast innovation community, potential private and state funding, mentors, and workshops to help accelerate your business.
 It will not be considered when judging your submission, but please state in your application if you believe your team will not take advantage of the relocation option.